You are here

 What are the long-term effects of eating disorders?

 Eating disorders can impact relationships wtih family members, friends and coworkers, as well as functioning in academic settings and the workplace.
 The health consequences of eating disorders-- including heart disease, osteoperosis, and tooth decay-- can have long-lasting negative effects.

 Aside from the medical complications associated with eating disorders, they carry a significantly elevated mortality rate.
 In one study, people with anorexia nervosa had a six-fold increase in mortality compared to the general population.
 Reasons for death include starvation, substance abuse and suicide.
 Importantly, the authors found an increased rate of death from 'natural' causes, such as cancer.
 A second study found that the elevated mortality risks for bulimia nervosa and eating disorder not otherwise specified (now recognized as OSFED, other specified feeding or eating disorder) were similar to those for anorexia nervosa.

 An important thing to remember is that most complications can be reversed or improved with adequate and timely treatment.

 What treatments are available?

-Eating disorders are treatble, and earlier diagnosis and intervention often leads to better outcomes.
-The most effective and long-lasating treatment for an eating disorder is some form of psychotherapy or counseling, coupled with careful attention to medical and nutritional needs.
+Eating disorders are treatable, and earlier diagnosis and intervention often leads to better outcomes.
+The most effective and long-lasting treatment for an eating disorder is some form of psychotherapy or counseling, coupled with careful attention to medical and nutritional needs.
 Ideally, whatever treatment is offered should be tailored to the individual; this will vary according to both the severity of the disorder and the patient's individual problems, needs and strengths.

 Treatment must address the eating disorder symptoms and medical consequences, as well as psychological, biological, interpersonal and cultural forces that contribute to or maintain the eating disorder.